BeniDrop/Benidrop-app/README.md

 # BeniDrop Airdrop Bot

-A Telegram mini-app for BeniDrop token airdrop distribution with MultiversX wallet integration.
+A Telegram mini-app for BeniDrop token airdrop distribution for MultiversX community.

 ## Features